boymark44/ruby_daily_practice/README.md

 ## Day 3 of Coding in Ruby
 - Well, we should make a new template first to streamline the process.
 - Then code, code and coooooode.
+- Day 3 is done.
+- Next is the Day 4 tomorrow.
+So do it.
+Seize the moment and do not let the momentum die.